 My skills seem hard to fit in traditional labels, but seem to coalesce into three areas: accompanying online or offline communities and creating bridges between them, finding common languages which transcend jargon / cultural barriers, and prototyping creative approaches to promoting engagement and social change.

 I spent the end of 2011 in Maputo working with @Verdade, Mozambique’s innovative, largest circulation newspaper which I continue to advise.

-As of 2012, I have been working as a part-time consultant with the International Land Coalition on a project to develop an online platform to monitor and crowdsource data on large-scale land acquisition, sometimes called “land grabbing”.
+In 2012-13 I worked as a part-time consultant with the International Land Coalition on a project to develop an online platform to monitor and crowdsource data on large-scale land acquisition, sometimes called “land grabbing”.

-Oh and did I mention I am starting up a social enterprise aiming to reduce electronic waste and transform our relationship to electronics called The Restart Project?
+Now I am starting up a social enterprise aiming to reduce electronic waste and transform our relationship to electronics called The Restart Project.